bitrise-io/devcenter/_articles/en/team-management/user-roles-on-app-teams.md

 ## Owners

-There are two types of owners: application owners and organization owners.
+There are two types of owners: application owners and Organization owners.

 By default, the owner of an application is the account that created the application.
-This can be either an individual user or an organization.
-An owner of an organization has owner rights to ALL THE APPS owned by the organization.
+This can be either an individual user or an Organization.
+An owner of an Organization has owner rights to ALL THE APPS owned by the Organization.

 Here's the role cheatsheet for owners: